 One is a disposable filter that needs to be discarded and replaced regularly according to the instructions.

 The other is a reusable filter.
-Due to the frequent wearing, this kind of filter will accumulate pollen, dust, and animal dander around the house.
+Due to frequent wearing, this kind of filter will accumulate pollen, dust, and animal dander around the house.
 In this case, they need to be cleaned approximately once a week to effectively prevent irritants from penetrating your equipment.

 Scrub the filter under warm water, then squeeze the excess water out.